Rupnagar

-Rupnagar (/ˈrʊpnəgər/; formerly known as Ropar) is a city and a municipal council in Rupnagar district in the Indian state of Punjab.
+Rupnagar (/ˈrʊpnəgər/; formerly known as Ropar or Rupar) is a city and a municipal council in Rupnagar district in the Indian state of Punjab.
 Rupnagar is a newly created fifth Divisional Headquarters of Punjab comprising Rupnagar, Mohali, and its adjoining districts.
 It is also one of the bigger sites belonging to the Indus Valley civilization.
-Rupnagar is nearly 43 km to the northwest of Chandigarh (the nearest airport and the capital of Punjab).
+Rupnagar is nearly 47 km to the northwest of Chandigarh (the nearest airport and the capital of Punjab) and nearly 36 km from Baddi- Barotiwala- Nalagarh (BBN) industrial corridor in Solan district of Himachal Pradesh.
 It is bordered by Himachal Pradesh to the north and Shahid Bhagat Singh Nagar district to its west.

 There are many historical and religious places in Rupnagar, including gurdwaras such as Gurdwara Bhatha Sahib, Gurdwara Bhubour Sahib, Gurdwara Solkhian and Gurudwara Tibbi Sahib.

 History

 Etymology

 The ancient town of Rupnagar is said to have been named by a Raja called Rokeshar, who ruled during the 11th century and named it after his son Rup Sen.